Make a Comfy DIY Outdoor Bench

 Create the Coffee and Flowers Stencil

-When stenciling onto fabric I prefer to use freezer paper, unfortunately I had ran out.
-I have vinyl and stenciling material in my stash but its not worth using on such a simple stencil.
-My stash has a whole stack of inexpensive plain white card stock paper so I used that instead.
-Doing it with card stock is about $10 cheaper.
+When stenciling onto fabric I prefer to use freezer paper, unfortunately, I had run out.
+I have vinyl and stenciling material in my stash but it’s not worth using such a simple stencil.
+My stash has a whole stack of inexpensive plain white cardstock paper so I used that instead.
+Doing it with cardstock is about $10 cheaper.

 Using 3 pieces of 8″ by 11″ cardstock make a stencil.
 My stencil was made using Honeyscript font and the pixel size is 480.